 After a series of strokes that began in 2004, Kaufman died of a heart attack in Colorado on February 12, 2010 while preparing for an art show.
 His efforts and contributions to the world will forever remain a huge impact.
 The people that assisted in his studio numbered nearly 2,000 and were able to have a second chance for a better life.
 He raised funding for numerous charity and spread positive messages for people worldwide to see.

 American Fine Art, Inc. is proud to feature the original works and limited editions of Steve Kaufman.
 Visit our 12,000 sq. ft. showroom in Scottsdale, AZ or call today.
 Our website is offered only as a limited place to browse or refresh your memory and is not a reflection of our current inventory.
-If you need to learn more about collecting, pricing, value or any other art information your International Art Consultant will assist you and give you the one on one attention you deserve.
+To learn more about collecting, pricing, value or any other art information, please contact one of our International Art Consultants.
+We look forward to giving you the one on one attention you deserve when building your fine art collection.
 We hope you find our website helpful and look forward to seeing you in Scottsdale soon.